 Well done, Hui Yi!
 Truly, the sky is your limit.

-The CapitaLand Award for All-Round Excellence gives commendation and recognition to graduates who excel in their studies and has outstanding co-curricular activities contributions in community service.
-The Award is sponsored by CapitaLand Limited, one of Asia's largest real estate companies.
+The CapitaLand Award for All-Round Excellence gives commendation and recognition to graduates who excel in their studies and has outstanding co-curricular activities achievements / contributions in areas such as Arts, Sports, Community Service, Clubs etc. The Award is sponsored by CapitaLand Limited, one of Asia's largest real estate companies.

 A mature thinker and an eloquent speaker, he was a regular student panelist at major events.
 He represented TP at the Pre-University Seminar and Polytechnic Forum, and was awarded Best Speaker at the ASC Student Forum in 2019.